Skip to content

 BCDock runs real Business Central containers - the same images Microsoft publishes - but there are important restrictions you should understand before using the platform.

-The buyer-facing summary lives at bcdock.io/docs/limitations.
-This page is the engineering-detail version: the actual constraints, what they mean in practice, and what's coming.
+This page is the consolidated reference: the actual constraints, what they mean in practice, and what's coming.
+The buyer-facing summary on the marketing site links here.

 Sandbox and testing use only